 Figure 4.1-1: NSSF in 5G System architecture

 The functionalities supported by the NSSF are listed in clause 6.2.14 of 3GPP TS 23.501 [2].

+Unless specified otherwise in this specification, the requirements specified for VPLMN/HPLMN also apply to indirect network sharing, where the VPLMN shall be assimilated to the hosting operator network and the HPLMN shall be assimilated to the participating operator’s network.